mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 Since marketplace items are defined by the `itemId`, the `tenantId` and the `version` name, attempt to modifying one of these three properties will cause the creation of a completely new marketplace item, completely separated from the previous one.

 Attemps to modify the `resources` property will cause an error, and the item will not be updated.
 In that case, you need to create a new version of the item.

+#### Version dependent properties

+Versioning of Marketplace resources implies that those resources under versioning governance are composed by some *dependent fields* that contribute to the definition of the version and which, therefore, cannot be changed “in place” by the user, but only through the creation of a new version of the resource.

+For instance:

+- a version of a Microservice Plugin is defined by its `dockerImage`.
+By following the resource versioning management, a change in this field will require the creation of a new version for such Plugin
+- for Custom Resources of type K8s the governance is quite similar: since Custom Resources of type K8s are defined by their `apiVersion` and `kind`, in this scenario, the only way to be able to change them will be through the creation of a new version.

+By defining these fields as *version dependent*, we ensure that these are not editable by the user when they add a marketplace item to their project: whenever a new Microservice is created starting from a versioned Marketplace plugin, the `dockerImage` field will be automatically shown as read-only, and the user will be able to change it only by actually checking for other versions of the plugin.

 ### The Release Stage of a Marketplace Item